Embrace The Suck: The Uncomfortable Lessons Of Sobriety

 But I also think the uncomfortable parts of sobriety provide the biggest benefits.
 Our ability to survive our darker side, and push through despite it, is what makes us better and keeps us sober long term.

 That’s the trickier part of sobriety.
-You have to be willing to do the work, to embrace the suck.
+You must be willing to do the work and embrace the suck.
 You learn the hard lessons, And you evolve.
 You become better.

 Not perfect.
 But better.

 And that’s a powerful thing.